deltachat/deltachat-pages/en/help.md

 but typically less precise, often defining city or region only.

-If you see your IP Address as a risk, we recommend to use a VPN and block all traffic not using it.
+If you see your IP Address as a risk, we recommend to use a VPN for the whole system.
-Per-app options leave gaps across your whole system.
+Per-app options leave gaps across your system.
 For example, tapping a link can expose IP Addresses to unknown parties, which is by far the larger risk.